Voronenko/k3s-mini/Readme.md

 k3sup install --ip $CLUSTER_MASTER --user $CLUSTER_DEPLOY_USER --k3s-extra-args '--no-deploy traefik'
 ```

 as a result of the execution you will get connection details necessary to use kubectl.
-Upon k3s installation
+Upon k3s installation you can quickly check if you can see the nodes

 ```sh
 # Test your cluster with - export path to k3s cluster kubeconfig: